ansitun/mseshachalam.github.io-hugo/content/post/why-i-think-php-is-a-worst-career-choice.md

 2. Not moving upto pace to match the other languages
 3. Undervalued language in the industry
 4. Not used in bigger projects or companies
-5. Poor pay scales
+5. Poor Pay scales
-6. Third party tools needed to scale it up
+6. Third party tools need to scale up

 Why am I writing this ?

 I am faced with a challenge of choosing the pill.
 PHP or Golang?

-If you want to know how deep is the rabbit hole, I advice you not to choose PHP.
+If you want to know how deep is the rabbit hole, I advice, not to choose PHP.

 How can you grow as a PHP developer ?
 Can you earn equivalent salary as other technologies ?

 Is it enough to have mastered PHP or backend technologies alone to survive in the industry ?
-No, you got be full stack developer.
+No, you got be full stack developer!

 Know bootstrap or something equivalent, js (some front end framework like react or angular).
 You must lucky be to find a job without these requirements.
 Even if you do find a job which just requires the knowledge of PHP, what kind of project will you be working on ?
 A small team, correct ?